Blendify/blender-manual/trunk/blender_docs/manual/editors/node_editor/nodes/frame.rst

    :Menu:      :menuselection:`Node --> Join in new Frame`
    :Hotkey:    :kbd:`Ctrl-J`

-Make a new Frame with the selected nodes.
+Make a new frame including the selected nodes.

 Add to Frame
 ------------